dis-works/diswall-rs/README.md

 - [Autonomous](#autonomous-work)
 - [Data collection](#data-collection)

-# diswall (alfa version!)
+# DisWall (alfa version!)

-diswall (distributed firewall) - a client of distributed firewall working on many servers and using [NATS](https://nats.io) for the transport level.
+Diswall (distributed firewall) - a client of distributed firewall working on many servers and using [NATS](https://nats.io) for the transport level.
 Its purpose - blocking IPs with a blink of the eye on all servers in any infrastructure when some IP checks any of the closed ports of anyone of these servers.
 Therefore, diswall provides good protection of whole infrastructure (as anti-shodan) preventing intruder to get any system information.